lukesneeringer/date-rs/README.md

 ## Overflow

-`Date` currently allows for overflow values (for example, February 30 or December 32), and maps them accordingly.
+`Date` provides an `overflowing_new` function that allows for overflow values (for example, February 30 or December 32), and maps them accordingly.
 This allows users to perform certain mathematical computations without having to do their own overflow checking.

-This behavior may become opt-in (e.g. with a `new_overflow` method) in the future.

 ## Features